benallard/galileo/README.txt

 Introduction
 ------------

-This is a Python utility to securely synchronize a Fitbit device with the Fitbit web service.
+Galileo is a Python utility to securely synchronize a Fitbit device with the Fitbit web service.
 It allows you to browse your data on their website, and their apps.